-You can find information about the Bank's dividends paid or payable per share on the common shares and each outstanding series of preferred shares in each of the three most recently completed years under the heading "Outstanding Shares and NVCC Capital Instruments" on page 71 of the 2021 MD&A, which page the Bank incorporates herein by reference.
+You can find information about the Bank's dividends paid or payable per share on the common shares and each outstanding series of preferred shares in each of the three most recently completed years under the heading "Outstanding Shares and NVCC Instruments" on page 75 of the 2023 MD&A, which page the Bank incorporates herein by reference.
+Information about restrictions on the payment of dividends appears under the heading "Share Redemption and Dividend Restrictions" in Note 16 of the 2023 Financial Statements, which Note is incorporated herein by reference.

-The Bank cannot (a) declare dividends on its preferred or common shares if paying those dividends would contravene the capital adequacy, liquidity, or other regulations under the Bank Act; (b) pay common share dividends unless the Bank has paid all dividends declared and payable on its preferred shares or set aside sufficient funds to do so; and (c) in certain circumstances, pay Class B Preferred Share dividends unless the Bank pays dividends on the Class B Preferred Shares Series 48 (NVCC) (as defined below).
+The Bank cannot (a) declare dividends on its preferred or common shares if paying those dividends would contravene the capital adequacy, liquidity, or other regulations under the Bank Act; (b) pay common share dividends unless the Bank has paid all dividends declared and payable on its preferred shares or set aside sufficient funds to do so; and (c) in certain circumstances, pay Class B Preferred Shares Series 84 (NVCC), class B Preferred Shares Series 48 (NVCC), class B Preferred Shares Series 51 (NVCC), (each as defined below).
 In the event that interest due and payable on the Bank's Subordinated Capital Notes (as defined below) is not paid in full, the Bank will not declare dividends on its common shares or preferred shares or, subject to certain exceptions, redeem, purchase or otherwise retire such shares until the month commencing after such interest payments have been made in full.
 The Board of Directors determines the amount and payment of future dividends.
 The determination by the Board of Directors depends on the Bank's operations, financial condition, cash requirements, future regulatory restrictions on the payment of dividends, and other factors the Board of Directors finds relevant.
-You can find information about the Bank's dividends and dividend payout range on page 72 of the 2021 MD&A, which page the Bank incorporates herein by reference.
+You can find information about the Bank's dividends and dividend payout range on page 76 of the 2023 MD&A, which page the Bank incorporates herein by reference.